csgenetics/csgenetics_scrnaseq/README.md

 While the pipeline can be launched on MacOS, some of the processes are RAM intensive.

 In particular, the STAR mapping process is currently configured to run in a container that is allocated 40GB or 60GB of RAM.
-The qualimap process is configured to use 16GB of RAM.

 The actual resources utilized will depend on the character of the samples being analysed.